 If the managing agent was appointed at the general meeting, they can only be terminated by a resolution at the general meeting, otherwise, the council can give termination notice to the managing agent as per the managing agent agreement.

-The only managing agent you need for your estate
+The only property manager you need for your estate

 We are the leading technology managing agent serving MCSTs with a platform that focus on facts and data recording for our clients decision making